 Whether they lasted six years or six hours, below you will find a catalog of my favorite passion projects.
-I keep this page partially to track the random side-projects I've explored, but also to remind myself that no matter what job I end up doing, I'll always be able to find time on the side to get invested in something risky and random.
+I keep this page partially to track the random side-projects I've explored, but also to remind myself that I'll always be able to find time on the side to get invested in something risky and/or random.

 The Rise of Handwritten Album Art, As Told Through Data